 If you modify the templates, you assume the responsibility for the modified template, including making sure that it is up to date and that Deployment Manager can process it.
 You also assume responsibility for ensuring that the Google Cloud infrastructure and SAP systems that the modified templates deploy meet SAP and Google Cloud supportability requirements, including SAP requirements.

 Modifications to the Deployment Manager templates also make it more difficult for Google Cloud to support your deployment.
-The SAP specialists in Google Cloud Support are familiar with the unmodified templates and the configurations that they deploy, but will not be familiar with your unique customizations.
+The SAP specialists in Cloud Customer Care are familiar with the unmodified templates and the configurations that they deploy, but will not be familiar with your unique customizations.
 If you need support from Google Cloud for a deployment or configuration that uses a customized template, be prepared to explain your customizations and to wait longer for the support case to be resolved.

 Before modifying the Deployment Manager templates that are provided by Google Cloud for SAP, make sure that you have an appropriately-skilled technical team available to advise on the changes, evaluate the impact of the changes on the performance of your system, and to help troubleshoot issues that might arise later.
 If you don't have such a team, implementation partners or Google Cloud Professional Services have specialists that can help.